Phoenix DUI Penalties and DUI Lawyers

 The feature is part of the National Highway Traffic Safety Administration (NHTSA) Model Specifications for the IID, of which all units must now pass to be used in most mandatory programs.
 It is part of the criteria used to certify a unit in Arizona under the new program.

 How much is the installation of the unit?

 The installation cost will be between $75 and $100 and is the responsibility of the defendant.
-If you cannot afford this, dont be afraid to tell your DUI defense lawyers.
+If you cannot afford this, do not be afraid to tell your DUI defense lawyers.
 They can help you work out a payment arrangement.

 How much is maintenance?